alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 without drawing any scientific conclusions from it.
 Such papers may be published in a special section of a regular journal, or in a dedicated *data journal* such as the *Journal of Open Archaeology Data*.^[*Journal of Open Archaeology Data*, URL: <http://openarchaeologydata.metajnl.com/>.]
-Citations of data papers can still be used straightforwardly to provide evidence of the impact of the corresponding dataset.
+Citations of data papers may be interpreted as citations of the underlying dataset for the purposes of assembling evidence of impact.

 In many disciplines, however, the dominant approach is the traditional one of citing the first paper to make use of the data, relying on that paper to indicate if and how the data has been shared.